 How To Clean A Mattress With Coffee Stains

-The best way to get rid of coffee stains in a mattress is to mix dish soap, vinegar, and warm water and apply in this way:
+The best way to get rid of coffee stains on a mattress is to mix dish soap, vinegar, and warm water and apply them in this way:

 - Mix 3 parts water to 1 part vinegar, and then add a tablespoon of dish soap.

 - Put the solution into a spray bottle.